ngless-toolkit/ngless/docs/sources/faq.md

    but also my best guess of what you meant + all legal values).
 I really care about error messages.

-2. Another important advantage is that Haskell has a compiled implementation and performance matters.
-I use Python all the time and like the ecosystem a lot, but for some of the things that ngless does, it'd just be too slow (and if using PyPy, I'd miss out on numpy, so that's not very feasible either).

-3. By controlling the environment more than would be typical with a Python library (or any other language), we can also get some reproducibility guarantees.
+2. By controlling the environment more than would be typical with a Python library (or any other language), we can also get some reproducibility guarantees.
 Note too that we declare the version of every script so that we can update the interpreter in the future without silently changing the behaviour of older ones.

-4. Using a domain specific language makes the resulting scripts very readable even for non-experts as there is little boilerplate.
+3. Using a domain specific language makes the resulting scripts very readable even for non-experts as there is little boilerplate.

+4. Finally, we needed the result to be fast and languages such as Python often add a lot of overhead.

 ## Is the language extensible?